RussCob/Python-Matplotlib-Project-The-Power-of-Plots/README.md

-# Matplotlib Project - The Power of Plots
+# Python Matplotlib Project - The Power of Plots

 ## Pymaceuticals Inc